MikeCod/RFID/README.md

 #### Smartcards

-Smartcard, in addition to the features above, provides **authentication**.
+Smartcard, in addition to the features above, provides **authentication** integrating a firmware on its chip ;
-Integrating a firmware on its chip, Smartcards provide authentication, that is, __not only saying who you are, but prove that you really are you__.
+That is, __not only saying who you are, but prove that you really are you__.

 ## Contributors